 I managed as a senior manager of engineering.

-I continue to work at Sorenson (now Sorenson Communications) as the director of quality assurance,
+I continue to work at Sorenson (now Sorenson Communications) as the senior director of infrastructure engineering,

-focused on tracking information and converting it into useful metrics, better test tool development, and managing manufacturing processes.
+focused on tracking information and converting it into useful metrics, managing cloud and call processing applications, and also